Other Services

 Invitation Letter

-An immigration invitation letter is an official document used to invite a person to travel to a foreign country for temporary or permanent immigration purposes.
-This letter is usually written by a citizen or permanent resident of the host country who wishes to host a foreign visitor for a specific period.
-The letter of invitation is often requested by the immigration authorities of the host country to prove that the foreign visitor has a valid reason to go to the country and that he/she will be accommodated and cared for during his/her stay.
+An immigration invitation letter is an official document used to invite someone to travel to another country, usually for a temporary visit.
+This letter is typically written by a citizen or permanent resident of the host country who wishes to invite a foreign visitor for a specific period of time.

-A typical invitation letter will include information such as
+A typical invitation letter generally includes information such as:

-• and the contact details of the person signing the invitation letter.
+the contact information of the person writing and signing the invitation letter

-In some cases, the invitation letter may also contain information about the relationship between the foreign visitor and the person signing the letter.
+In some cases, the letter may also include information about the relationship between the visitor and the person inviting them.